 dVoiceBox is a recording studio that specialises in voiceover and spoken word projects.
-The studio also records singers, musicians, and provides general audio production services (very short run CD duplication, DAT to CD and Tape to digital conversion). dVoiceBox also provides an ISDN service for voiceovers.
-The studio also records live events.
+The studio also records singers, musicians, and provides mixing and mastering services as well as general audio production services (very short run CD duplication, DAT to CD and Tape to digital conversion).

-This blog consists of a series of posts by dVoiceBox owner Chris Radley looking at studio techniques, microphones and tips for recording, past studio projects, internet marketing for musicians, and things like interesting bands, videos, voiceover artists etc.
+This blog consists of a series of posts by dVoiceBox owner Chris Radley looking at studio techniques, microphones and tips for recording; past studio projects and things like interesting bands, videos, voiceover artists etc.

 British based Aston Microphones first came to my notice in 2016 when they launched the Origin large diaphragm condenser studio mic.
 It was rather unusual in appearance and I think I was rather rude about that at the time.
 Despite its looks it got rave reviews for its crystal clear sonic performance.
 Since then I have totally changed my tune and become a fan.
 I have a Aston Stealth in […]

 I am interested in looking at recording studios and the kit that goes into them and endlessly fascinated by things like microphone placement.
 So a recent video definitely ticked a range of boxes for me.
 It was a visit to the home studio of song writer and record producer Butch Walker.
 Butch has been a successful artist in his own right and has written songs for and produced albums for artists […]

 Dvoicebox had an ISDN line for remote recording sessions from 2004.
 It was very useful for my own VO work plus for many years we benefitted from being the only studio near Stratford upon Avon with ISDN.
 The result was that for quite a number of years the dVoiceBox studio saw a succession of actors based at the Royal Shakespeare Theatre in Stratford dropping in to do an ISDN voice […]